 There are many different terms used today to describe plastic in and near the marine environment.
 There is no “correct” answer.
 The problem is enormous in scale, 100s of millions of tonnes wasted annually, and 10s of millions of tons flowing into the ocean.
 Ocean plastic includes all mismanaged plastic waste at risk of entering the ocean.
-This material may have already reached the ocean, or be on beaches, in waterways, or even on land within 50 km of the shoreline.
-Oceanworks uses the five sub-categories of ocean plastic below.
+This material may have already reached the ocean, or be on beaches, or in waterways.
+Oceanworks uses the four sub-categories of ocean plastic below.

-- High Seas: Material far from shore accumulated floating “gyres.”
+- Offshore: Material far from shore accumulated floating “gyres.”

 - Coastal: Material that has washed up onto beaches and coastlines.

 - Waterway: Material in streams, rivers and other waterways flowing towards the ocean.